-Alongside her profesional practice Nina is a curator for ACEarts, a gallery and education charity in Somerton, Somerset and is pround to be a member of Somerset Art Works, RWA (Royal West of England) AN and seam Collective.
+Alongside her profesional practice Nina is a curator for ACEarts, a gallery and education charity in Somerton, Somerset and is proud to be a member of RWA (Royal West of England) AN, seam Collective and The Royal Society of Sculptors.

 When did you start working with fibre and fabric?